codeguy/php-the-right-way/_posts/01-02-01-Use-the-Current-Stable-Version.md

 You should try to upgrade to the latest stable version quickly - PHP 5.6 [is already End of Life](http://php.net/supported-versions.php).
 Upgrading is easy, as there are not many [backwards compatibility breaks][php-bc].
 If you are not sure which version a function or feature is in, you can check the PHP documentation on the [php.net][php-docs] website.

+Also, there is a "cheat sheet" available that documents [modern php idioms](https://github.com/smknstd/modern-php-cheatsheet) in a unified document.

 [php-release]: http://php.net/downloads.php
 [php-docs]: http://php.net/manual/
 [php-bc]: http://php.net/manual/migration80.incompatible.php